val-h/mercator/README.md

 **Docker** will also be included and configured!
 **PostgreSQL** set as the default database

+### What i didn't use and why?
+My first tought was to create a DRF backend and use React as frontend, tho this will be the cleanest way for developing it is not what i want to showcase.
+For the purpose of this course I will implement pretty much everything learned, dynamicly generated pages(Jinja), API, user auth, plain vanila JS without libraries or frameworks, SCSS/CSS and testin.
+Possibly custom querries just as an experimentation as well.

 Most importantly, ***Tests***, a lot of them.
 Both unit and integration tests would be required!